 Environmental Impact Assessment Scoping Request: March 2021

-The process by which SPR consult the Council to determine the environmental aspects to be ‘scoped into’ the Environmental Statement that will accompany the application and elements which can be scoped out of the Environmental Statement.
-Aspects that are scoped in are those where potentially ‘significant’ environmental impacts might be anticipated.
-Those that are scoped out would still require assessment following good practice guidelines but may be in supporting technical assessment rather than an EIA Chapter.
+SPR consulted WDC to determine the environmental aspects to be ‘scoped into and out’ of the Environmental Statement that accompanied the planning application.
+Aspects ‘scoped in’ are those where potentially ‘significant’ environmental impact might be anticipated.
+Aspects ‘scoped out’ would still require assessment following good practice guidelines but may be in supporting technical assessment rather than an EIA Chapter.

 Environmental Impact Assessment Scoping Opinion: May 2021

 |WDC issued a Scoping Opinion on the 18th May 2021, agreeing with the proposed Scoping Request and providing additional requests for SPR to address.|

 A virtual online PIE event was held in June 2021, with the approach agreed with WDC, following the best practice measures undertaken across the UK during the COVID19 pandemic.